MeganJackson1/API-Design/guidelines/Documentation.md

 |Contact Number | String | Include examples, if required.
 For example: _The contact number must start with '07'; for example, 07458847898._|

 **Avoid redundant descriptions** - for example "Name" = "The Name".
 Rather ommit the description field than waste space.

-**It is expected that you use language provided tooling to generate these OpenAPI specs from your code.**

 ## Document Publication Process